jalajs/Snarl/a2/traveller.md

 -   Create a new character.
 Given a String for the *name*, return a Character.

 -   Create a new town.
-Given a String for the *name* and a List<Town> for its neighbors, return a Town.
+Given a String for the *name* and a List of Towns for its neighbors, return a Town.

 -   Place a character in a town.
 Given a Character and a Town, set the given Character as the Town's *character*.